 - are required to self-isolate or quarantine

-- are in isolation or quarantine while waiting for the results of a COVID-19 test or because of measures taken by government or medial authorities in response to the COVID-19 pandemic.
+- are in isolation or quarantine while waiting for the results of a COVID-19 test or because of measures taken by government or medical authorities in response to the COVID-19 pandemic.

 Low cost disability-related health consumables – personal protective equipment (PPE)